-The Department for Deaf Students was set up in 1995 with two children.
-Since this time it has expanded and now has over 25 students from years 7 to 11.
-The Department enables children to attend and be part of a mainstream school that promotes inclusion within society as a whole.
-It provides a secure, safe and effective learning environment in a large secondary school that places emphasis on literacy with success and achievement for all.
-Students are supported and encouraged to develop their independence, self- confidence and identity.
+Specialist staff from the department ensure that children are fully included in all aspects of college life.
+The SRP provides a secure, safe and effective learning environment in a large secondary school that places emphasis on literacy with success and achievement for all.
+Students are supported and encouraged to develop their independence, self- confidence and deaf identity.

 A flexible, child-centred approach to communication is used.
 This includes British Sign Language, Sign Supported English, mime/gesture, and communicate in print.
 Students are guided to reach their potential by maximising their use of residual hearing.
-Audiological equipment, including FM radio aid systems are checked daily and used to enhance student’s access to the sounds of speech.
+Audiological equipment, including Assistive Listening Devices are checked daily and used to enhance student’s access to the sounds of speech.

 This is achieved through;

-Students can be considered for a place in the Department if they have a Statement of Special Educational Needs which states that a bilateral severe to profound hearing loss is their primary need.
+Students can be considered for a place in the Department if they have an Education, Health and Care Plan which states that a bilateral, severe to profound hearing loss is their primary need.
 Applications for places must be made through the Local Authority, where it is clear that the student’s specific needs can be met by both the Department and the College.